Karan-Nexocean/Project-Atlas/README.md

 - Preview static build (no dev APIs): npm run preview

-## Deploy to Netlify
+## Deploy to Vercel
-- See docs/DEPLOY_NETLIFY.md for step-by-step instructions.
-This repo already includes netlify/functions and netlify.toml so your frontend calls to /api/* will route to serverless functions in production.
+- This repo includes Vercel serverless functions under `api/` and a `vercel.json` for routing.
+Configure env vars in Vercel Project Settings, then deploy via Git.

 ## Notes
 - Secrets: `.env.local` is git-ignored; never commit real keys.
 If a key was shared or committed elsewhere, rotate it.